 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

-How to Choose a Master's in Counseling Program
+How to Choose a Master's Program in Counseling

 The right master's in counseling program depends on your interests and professional goals.
 To find your ideal school, consider the curriculum, delivery options, and cost, along with financial aid options, application requirements, and the program's reputation.